George H. W. Bush: 1992 presidential campaign

-Clinton won the election, taking 43 percent of the popular vote and 370 electoral votes, while Bush won 37.5 percent of the popular vote and 168 electoral votes.
+Clinton won the election, taking 43% of the popular vote and 370 electoral votes, while Bush won 37.5% of the popular vote and 168 electoral votes.
 Perot won 19% of the popular vote, one of the highest totals for a third-party candidate in U.S. history, drawing equally from both major candidates, according to exit polls.
 Clinton performed well in the Northeast, the Midwest, and the West Coast, while also waging the strongest Democratic campaign in the South since the 1976 election.
 Several factors were important in Bush's defeat.
 The ailing economy which arose from recession may have been the main factor in Bush's loss, as 7 in 10 voters said on election day that the economy was either "not so good" or "poor".
 On the eve of the 1992 election, the unemployment rate stood at 7.8%, which was the highest it had been since 1984.
 The president was also damaged by his alienation of many conservatives in his party.
 Bush partially blamed Perot for his defeat, though exit polls showed that Perot drew his voters about equally from Clinton and Bush.

-Despite his defeat, Bush left office with a 56 percent job approval rating in January 1993.
+Despite his defeat, Bush left office with a 56% job approval rating in January 1993.
 Like many of his predecessors, Bush issued a series of pardons during his last days in office.
 In December 1992, he granted executive clemency to six former senior government officials implicated in the Iran-Contra scandal, most prominently former Secretary of Defense Caspar Weinberger.
 The charges against the six were that they lied to or withheld information from Congress.
 The pardons effectively brought an end to the Iran-Contra scandal.